iScsc/iscsc.fr/README.md

 - The port to deploy the backend
 - The database name
 - The credential for the database
+- The secret key used to sign JWT
+- The expiration time for JWT

 If you don't know how to deploy your database, consider using [Atlas](https://www.mongodb.com/atlas/database).